 - Upload files to SFTP server

-Connect to SFTP
+Connect to Remote SFTP Server

-Use sftp command line utility to connect remote sftp system.
+Use sftp command-line utility to connect remote sftp system.
 You need the sftp user and hostname or IP address of the remote host.

 sftp [email protected]

 Enter sftpuser account password to connect:

 Navigation in directories on SFTP is as simple as the local system.
 Use ‘pwd’ command to check the current working directory.

 Then use the ‘ls’ command to list all files and directories in the current directory.